MA (ISS, Erasmus Rotterdam), MSc (Sussex), DPhil (Institute of Development Studies, Sussex)

 Visit Dr Sally Brooks' profile on the York Research Database to see a full list of publications and browse her research related activities.

 I joined the academic staff at York in 2012 from the University of Sussex where I was a researcher with the STEPS centre.
 Prior to that I had worked as an international development practitioner and consultant for many years.
 I was Programme Director of the department’s online MPA International Development between 2014 and 2017 and Senior Research Fellow on the Social Transformative Research Informing Processes of Environmental Science (STRIPES) project between 2018 and 2020.
-I am a member of the York Interdisciplinary Global Development Centre (IGDC) and the Emancipatory Rural Politics Initiative (ERPI)-Europe scholar-activist network.
+I am a member of the York Interdisciplinary Global Development Centre (IGDC) and the Emancipatory Rural Politics Initiative (ERPI)-Europe scholar-activist network; and on the Academic Advisory Group of the campaign group Another Europe is Possible.

 My research centres on critical examination of global development imaginaries, interventions and institutions; with a particular focus on the role of large philanthropic foundations.
 Much of this work has focused on efforts to bring about agrarian modernisation in countries in the Global South as part of what Raj Patel has called the ‘long’ Green Revolution.
-More recently my research interests have extended to rural politics in Europe, and to the study of conditions for and manifestations of support for right-wing populism in rural Europe.
+More recently my research interests have extended to rural politics in Europe, and, in particular, the rise of right-wing populism in rural Europe.

 Kumar, A. and Brooks, S. (accepted 2020) Bridges, platforms and satellites: theorizing the power of global philanthropy in international development, Economy and Society, ISSN 0308-5147 (In Press).